MicrosoftDocs/windows-ai-docs/docs/convert-model-winmltools.md

 >
 > To try out the pre-released Windows ML, you'll need the [Windows 10 Insider Preview](https://www.microsoft.com/en-us/software-download/windowsinsiderpreviewiso) (Build 17728 or higher) and the [Windows 10 SDK](https://www.microsoft.com/en-us/software-download/windowsinsiderpreviewSDK) (Build 17723 or higher).

 [WinMLTools](https://pypi.org/project/winmltools/) is an extension of [ONNXMLTools](https://github.com/onnx/onnxmltools) to convert ML models to ONNX format to use with Windows ML.
-Currently, WinMLTools supports conversion from the following frameworks:
+By default, WinMLTools converts models to ONNX **version 1.2.2**.
+WinMLTools currently supports conversion from the following frameworks:

 - Apple CoreML
 - scikit-learn (subset of models convertible to ONNX)